Roof Rain Diverter: Before Installation Guide

 A rain diverter is a simple and effective roofing accessory designed to redirect rainwater away from critical or vulnerable areas of the roof.
-The main task of a rain diverter is channeling the water runoff path on the roof sideways into a gutter or safe drainage path.
+The main task of a rain diverter is to channel the water runoff path on the roof sideways into a gutter or safe drainage path.
 The angle of a rain diverter typically ranges between 30° to 45°, but it depends on the slope of the roof and the desired redirection path of the water.

-The average length of a standard rain diverter is between 36 inches (91 cm) to 48 inches (122 cm).
 When installing a rain diverter, you should extend it at least 6 inches beyond the protection area.
 It helps to protect the area properly.
 A rain diverter benefits the homeowner and the structure to enhance the roof protection from unnecessary water spreading.
 But if you do not install it properly, it may cause much water-related damage to the roof.
+The recommended height of the roof tain divert is 50-75 mm (2-3 in) vertical kick out.

 What Is a Rain Diverter?

 A rain diverter is a simple and highly effective roof flashing accessory made of galvanized steel, aluminum, or copper, used to redirect roof water runoff away from vulnerable or high-flow rate areas.
-Rain diverters are installed on the pitched roofs, and the main task of a rain diverter is channeling the water runoff path on the roof sideways into a gutter or safe drainage path.
+Rain diverters are installed on the pitched roofs, and the main task of a rain diverter is to channel the water runoff path on the roof sideways into a gutter or safe drainage path.

 The main benefits of a rain diverter include preventing water intrusion, reducing splashback, protecting siding and trim, and minimizing soil erosion around the home’s foundation.
 It’s especially useful when gutters can’t be installed due to architectural limitations or aesthetic preferences.